espanaarturo/cmu_capstone/README.md

 ## Recommendations

-Based on the analysis, we propose:
+Based on the analysis, I propose:

 1. **Race-conscious strategies** that address upstream barriers (education, income, employment)
 2. Expansion of **Community Health Workers** and **preventive care access** in high-need areas